s-kumar00/Home_Service/README.md

-# This is home service app, where can be found service for you home easily.
+# Your one-stop solution to easily find trusted home service professionals